-Do you really need a semi-detached extension?
+Do you need a semi-detached extension for your Hertfordshire home?

 First, ensure you use your current space as much as you can.
 Many people who consider extending don’t realise that they have unused space in their home already.
 Look at your existing floor plan.
 Would making your ground floor open plan help boost your available space?
 Decide what you need your extension for; is it a guest bedroom or an extra dining room perfect for entertaining?
 The use of your new space will help you plan the house extension ideas and ensure you really need a semi-detached extension for your home.

 Consideration needs to be given to the neighbours your home is attached to.
 If you are on friendly terms with them, it’s only polite to let the know what you’re planning for your semi detached extension.
 Bear in mind any building work could disrupt and disturb them as well as you.
 During the build you may need access to their garden to bring materials in so best to get their consent early on.
 Let them air any concerns they have so you can put their mind at rest.
 This may prevent them slowing down your plans later on.

 Know about the right to light for your home extension